 Jonathan was admitted to the Singapore bar as an advocate and solicitor in 2014.
-His main area of practice is admiralty and shipping dispute resolution, and regularly advises and represents clients in charterparty disputes, ship management disputes, cargo and misdelivery claims, international trade disputes, collisions, shipbuilding disputes and the arrest of vessels.
+His main area of practice is admiralty and shipping dispute resolution.
+He regularly advises and represents clients in charterparty disputes, ship management disputes, cargo and misdelivery claims, international trade disputes, collisions, shipbuilding disputes and the arrest of vessels.

 Jonathan also advises and represents clients in a variety of general civil and commercial matters including corporate and individual insolvency, employment, general insurance matters, and has experience in transactional work.